quarkus-for-spring-developers/examples/chapter-6/README.md

-# Chapter 6 - Quarkus and the Cloud
+# Chapter 6 - Building Applications for the Cloud

-This directory contains the examples used within the chapter 6 `Quarkus and the Cloud`.
+This directory contains the examples used within the chapter 6 `Building Applications for the Cloud`.

 They have been played successfully using a kubernetes cluster `1.21`.
 The cluster has been created using the tool [Kind](https://kind.sigs.k8s.io/) which uses a Docker container as kubernetes `node`.